 In 1995, CCEMS received the Houston Northwest Chamber’s “Dr. Roberson Excellence in Heath Care Award.”

-In 2006, CCEMS pioneered the Houston area’s first STEMI (Severe Heart Attack) Protocols, allowing Paramedics to bypass the Emergency Room and take patients straight to the Heart Catherization Lab.
+In 2006, CCEMS pioneered the Houston area’s first STEMI (Severe Heart Attack) Protocols, allowing Paramedics to bypass the Emergency Room and take patients straight to the Heart Catheterization Lab.
 Many EMS systems in Texas and around the country would follow our lead.

 In 2007, CCEMS was one of the first four EMS systems in the country to deploy the Lucas Automatic CPR Device, which is standard equipment today in most EMS systems.